#445 - Colin, Carras and A Big Frozen Bag of Mince

 Wins again.

-Always forget my background as a crooner.
+Always forget my background as a crewer.
+It sounds good.

 It sounds really good.

-Sometimes that was a term of endearment, sometimes that was a term of frustration.
+Sometimes that was a term of endearment.
+Sometimes that was a term of frustration.

 No one will ever do that to me.
+No, you're never a Colin.

 You're a Brad.
+Oh, yeah.

 Keep talking, Dave.